HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/demo/pzn_demouninstall.md

-# Uninstall Personalization sample and database
+# Uninstalling the Personalization sample and database

-Steps to uninstall Personalization sample demo, database, and users.
+In this exercise, you can uninstall the Personalization sample demo and remove the database and users.

-1. From a command prompt, navigate to wp_profile_root/ConfigEngine.
+1. From a command prompt, navigate to `wp_profile_root/ConfigEngine`.

-2. From this command prompt, run the following commands:
+2. Run the following commands to uninstall PZNDemo resources and to remove the demo users.

     - UNIX™Linux™:
         `./ConfigEngine.sh remove-pzndemo -DPortalAdminPwd=<password> -DWasPassword=<password>`